GabrielKP/MMB-Project/classifier-HO.md

 ## Activation functions

-The learning rules from above all assume a linear Neuron.
-But some nonlinear functions lead to interesting properties and potentially could improve the classification accuracy!
+For correctness of the above mentioned learning rules a linear Neuron is assumed.
+But by abiding to certain rules, we can introduce nonlinear functions which may lead to interesting properties and potentially could improve the classification accuracy! (@todo: include citation of nonlinear Hebb networks with interesting properties (and check on them(?))

-@todo: include citation of nonlinear Hebb networks with interesting properties (and check on them(?))
+On another note, nonlinear activation functions are present in our human brain and thus a good argument to make our learning rules more biologically plausible (@todo: another citation needed).

-Below this section you can find a visualization of the activation functions.
+Below this section a visualization of the activation functions can be found.

 ### Linear